jimrhoskins/bootstrapjs/README.md

-# Bootstrapify
+# BootstrapJS
-Bootstrapify is a port of the [Bootstrap JS](http://bootstrap.io) JavaScript library for use with [jqueryify](http://github.com/maccman/jqueryify).
+BootstrapJS is a port of the [Bootstrap JS](http://bootstrap.io) JavaScript library for use with [jqueryify](http://github.com/maccman/jqueryify).